 Who is my audience?

 Marketers and PR pros alike find it difficult to pinpoint their brand’s audience.
 Should messages be crafted for a specific persona or am I speaking to five different audiences?
 Diogo Pinheiro, former Global Communications Manager at Heineken, makes a strong case of differentiating your aspirational audience and your volume target.
 Your aspirational target is the type of consumer that embodies everything you stand for.
 Although it may be a very niche target, they are the ones who share the same core values as your brand.
 Diogo argues that this small group of people may not be enough to sustain your brand and drive business.
-Therefore, it is important to identify your volume target, which are your potential buyers.
+Therefore, it is important to identify your volume target, which s your potential buyers.

 When deciding which audience to communicate to, go for your aspirational target.
 They might not be the ones bringing in big bucks, but speaking to them will attract your volume target as it is the type of person they aspire to be.
 Communicate to your aspirational customer and the rest, namely your volume target, will follow.